amaraljt/carvision/README.md

 Tested Model on Normalized Testing Images with a 47% accuracy.

 # Bugs
-1. Model detects only cars when using openCV video capture
+1. Model detects only one class
-2. Bounding Box coordinates only stay in the middle of the video capture window
+2. Bounding Box coordinates have little to no change